 - Before You Know It: The Unconscious Reason We Do What We Do by John Bargh

 - Blink by Malcolm Gladwell

 We would not have talk therapy or cognitive behavioral therapy without the work of Sigmund Freud and his theories on the unconscious mind.
-Even if his theories have made way for some other, more accepted ideas, his influence will remain crucial to the study of psychology.
+His influence will remain crucial to studying psychology even if his theories have made way for other more accepted ideas.